 The frequent causes of urinary disorders include:

-- Benign prostatic hyperplasia, also is known as a prostate expansion
+- Benign prostatic hyperplasia also is known as prostate expansion.

 - Benign or cancerous tumors cells